PhaethonPsychis/gagabank/README.md

 # gagabank
 Receive money.
 Transfer funds.
 You are the bank.
-A simple and powerful contract on the Ethereum blockchain that implements latest design patterns on bank accounts.
+A simple and powerful platform on the Ethereum blockchain to start a presale.
 #### Design Principles
 Increase security on blockchain transactions.</br>
 Minimize the cost of contract deployment</br>